WomeninTech-jamshoro/first-contribution/README.md

 ## First Contribution

-- Are you new to open source project?
+- Are you new to open source?
-- Do you want to make open source contribution?
+- Do you want to start contributing on projects?
-- Can't find a beginner's project to contribute
+- Can't find a beginner's project to contribute.

-Don't worry you are at perfect place.
-This is simple project you just have to add yourself as contributor by adding your name in `contributors.json` file.
+You are at the rightt place, to start your journey in world of open source projects.
+This is simple project you just have to add yourself as contributor by adding your name in `contribution.json` file.
 Still can't get it don't worry below is step by step guide to help you make your first contribution.
 ## How to contribute

-Through this you will learn about contributing to open source projects by making your first contribution.

 ## Just for the instruction!